git/git.github.io/rev_news/draft/edition-1.md

 ```

 It appeared that two developers, Duy Nguyen and Stephen Robin, had
-already worked on converting git-pull.sh into a builtin in the
+already worked on converting git-pull.sh into a built-in in the
 past.
 This happens quite often, so it is a good idea before starting
 to develop something in Git, to search and ask around.

-Dscho, also called Johannes Schindelin, our Git for Windows expert,
+Johannes "Dscho" Schindelin, one of the Git for Windows developers,
-thanked Paul for the very detailed and well researched comments in his
+thanked Paul for the very detailed and well researched comments in
-patch and commented a bit on the benefits of this kind of work:
+his patch and commented a bit on the benefits of this kind of work:

 ```
 > on Windows the runtime fell from 8m 25s to 1m 3s.